What is autism?

 The exact prevalence of autism in Australia and internationally is unknown.

-- three out of four people diagnosed with autism are young people, aged between 5 and 24 years; and
+- three out of four people diagnosed on the autism spectrum are young people, aged between 5 and 24 years; and

-- 1-2 out of 4 Australians diagnosed with autism are female.
+- 1 out of 4 Australians diagnosed as on the autism spectrum are female.

 While the reported prevalence of autism varies around the world, there has been a clear increase in the number of people diagnosed on the autism spectrum in recent years, but this doesn’t necessarily suggest that there are more autistic people in the world than there were ten or twenty years ago.